As a Tennessean and a Texan, we never thought we’d admit it but part of New York State is awesome. At least in June. Except for ticks.

 After seeing an iconic memorial to the anti-war movement of the 1960s, we turned to one of the iconic symbols of the American war machine on a visit to the United States Military Academy at West Point.
 What a juxtaposition.

 The Naval Academy in Annapolis is austere and cold.
 Very intimidating, but not particularly beautiful.
 West Point is just as impressive, but also with million dollar views.

 When they were kindergartners, Mallory and her friend Elizabeth Fountain were Ironbirds together.
-In theory it was a t-ball team but in reality it was a stare-at-clouds-and-search-for-ladybugs team.
+In theory it was a t-ball team.
+In reality it was a stare-at-clouds-and-search-for-ladybugs team.
 A couple of years later the Fountains moved to New Jersey, reasonably close to Croton-On-Hudson.
-Tom and Susan made the trip to visit us and Misty Pearl tonight.
+Tom and Susan made the trip to visit us aboard Misty Pearl tonight.
 It was great to catch up with them.

 Really about the only negative thing about the stay at Half Moon Bay is that we had to carry the boys up to the road each time they walked.
 Apparently the condo complex owns what grandly is named Riverwalk but really is just a poor-quality asphalt path with a construction cone in a pothole.